6. The Wrapper Script¶

 The execution can however be customised somewhat, e.g., by running the

-interpreter through valgrind
+interpreter through valgrind and/or gdb/lldb, or switching the

 interpreter into interactive mode.